basshelal/jVSTwRapper/src/Readme_linux.txt

 1. Make sure you have a JAVA_HOME environment variable that is set to the correct value e.g. in your .bashrc add: export JAVA_HOME=/usr/lib/jvm/java-6-sun/jre/

-2. On a fresh installed sun jvm, you may need to create a symbolic link to libmawt.so as follows:
+2. On a fresh installed sun jvm, you MAY need to create a symbolic link to libmawt.so as follows:
    # cd /usr/lib/jvm/java-6-sun/jre/lib/i386/xawt
    # sudo ln -s ./libmawt.so ../libmawt.so